 The cemetery was purchased by the city of Savannah in 1907, making it a public cemetery.
 It was renamed Bonaventure and expanded over the following decades.
 Today, the cemetery is open to the public free of charge and is a highlight of any tour of Savannah.

 Like Savannah, the cemetery was made famous by John Berendt’s novel Midnight in the Garden of Good and Evil.
-So I was happy to finally be able to visit it, after having read a lot about it.
-And even though I had seen photos of it, I was completely stunned by the enchanting beauty of the cemetery.
+I was happy to finally be able to visit it, after having read a lot about it.
+And even though I had seen photos of it, I was completely stunned by its enchanting beauty.

 It is possible to take guided tours of the cemetery, but we opted to visit it at our own pace, walking along its long shaded paths.
 We tried to find some of its most famous graves, like those of singer-songwriter Johnny Mercer and poet Conrad Aiken.